Grade 4

 Using 1/2 as a Benchmark

-Directions: Using the digits 1 through 9 only one time each, fill in the blanks to make true statements.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make true statements.
 For the fraction less than 1/2, try to make the greatest number possible.
 For the fraction greater than 1/2, try to make the least number possible.
 Source: Alyson Eaglen

 Read More »